munificent/craftinginterpreters/book/strings.md

 constant.
 The last `OP_ADD` pops `"stri"` and `"ng"`, concatenates them, and pushes the result: `"string"`.
 Great, that's what we expect.

 But, wait.
 What happened to that `"stri"` string?
-We dynamically allocated but it was popped and discarded after the VM concatenated it with `"ng"`.
-The VM no longer has any reference to it, but we never freed its memory.
+We dynamically allocated it, then the VM discarded it after concatenated it with `"ng"`.
+We popped it from the stack and no longer have a reference to it, but we never freed its memory.
 We've got ourselves a classic memory leak.

 Of course, it's perfectly fine for the *Lox program* to forget about intermediate strings and not worry about freeing them.
 Lox automatically manages memory on the user's behalf.
-That doesn't mean the responsibility goes away.
-It means it's *our* job as VM hackers to take care of those allocated bytes.
+The responsibility to manage memory doesn't *disappear*.
+Instead, it falls on our shoulders as VM implementers.

-The full solution to doing this is to implement a garbage collector that reclaims unused memory while the program is running.
-Unfortunately, I want to get a few other languages features in place before we do that so that I can walk through a complete GC that handles things like tracing references in objects.
+The full solution is a garbage collector that reclaims unused memory while the program is running.
+We've got some other stuff to get in place before we're ready to tackle that project.
 Until then, we are living on <span name="borrowed">borrowed</span> time.
 The longer we wait to add the collector, the harder it is to do.

 <aside name="borrowed">

-I've seen a number of language hackers implement large swathes of their language before adding a GC.
-The idea is that garbage collection is just an "optimization" and that for the kind of toy programs you typically run while a language is being developed, you actually don't run out of memory before reaching the end of the program.
+I've seen a number of people implement large swathes of their language before trying to start on the GC.
+For the kind of toy programs you typically run while a language is being developed, you actually don't run out of memory before reaching the end of the program, so this gets you surprisingly far.

-That's true, but it underestimates how *hard* it is to add a garbage collector after the fact.
+But that underestimates how *hard* it is to add a garbage collector later.
 The collector *must* ensure it can find every bit of memory that *is* still being used so that it doesn't collect live data.
 There are hundreds of places a language implementation can squirrel away a reference to some object.
 If you don't find all of them, you've got really painful to track down GC bugs.

-It's miserable.
-I've seen several language implementations wither and die because it proved to hard to get the GC in later.
-If your language automatically manages memory, get that working as soon as you can.
+I've seen language implementations die because it was too hard to get the GC in later.
+If your language needs GC, get it working as soon as you can.
 It's a cross-cutting concern that touches the entire codebase.

 </aside>

-Until then, we should at least do the bare minimum: avoid *leaking* memory by making sure the VM can still find every allocated object even if the Lox program itself no longer references them.
+Today, we should at least do the bare minimum: avoid *leaking* memory by making sure the VM can still find every allocated object even if the Lox program itself no longer references them.
 There are many sophisticated techniques that advanced memory managers use to allocate and track memory for objects.
-We're going to take the simplest approach that's still good enough to be practical.
+We're going to take the simplest practical approach.

 We'll create a linked list that stores every object.
-The VM can traverse that list to find every single object that has been allocated on the heap, whether or not the user's program or stack still has a reference to it.
+The VM can traverse that list to find every single object that has been allocated on the heap, whether or not the user's program or the VM's stack still has a reference to it.

 **illustrate**

 We could define a separate linked list node struct but then we'd have to allocate those too.
-Instead, we'll use an **instrusive list** -- the Obj struct itself will be the linked list node.
+Instead, we'll use an *instrusive list* -- the Obj struct itself will be the linked list node.
 Each Obj gets a pointer to the next Obj in the chain:

-^code next-field (1 before, 1 after)
+^code next-field (2 before, 1 after)

-The VM stores a pointer to the "root" or head of the list:
+The VM stores a pointer to the head of the list:

 ^code objects-root (1 before, 1 after)

-When we first initialize the VM, there are no allocated objects, so the head is `NULL`:
+When we first initialize the VM, there are no allocated objects:

 ^code init-objects-root (1 before, 1 after)